Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Documents.md

 All users with Processor access can view Documents.
 Self-hosted users see server-wide activity; Stirling Cloud users see their team's activity.

-Enable processing-event recording as described in [Setup and access](./Setup-and-Access.md#check-the-processing-record).
-Enterprise is not required for this page.
-Non-Enterprise event retention is limited to **30 days**; Enterprise uses its configured retention.
+Processing activity is recorded by default, including on installations without an Enterprise license.
+No additional audit setup is needed with the default configuration.
+Non-Enterprise records are retained for **30 days**; Enterprise uses its configured retention.

 For full audit searches and exports, see [Audit Logging](../Configuration/Security/Audit%20Logging.md).